juancarlosqr/100-days-of-code/r1-log.md

   - The convention followed for a `docstring` is a multi-line string where the first line starts with a capital letter and ends with a dot.
 Then the second line is blank followed by any detailed explanation starting from the third line
 - Exceptions
   - Some programming languages encourage the use of error return codes, which you check.
 Python encourages the use of exceptions, which you handle
+  - Statements under the `else` block run only when no exception is raised
+  - Statements under the `finally` block run every time no matter exception occurs or not
 - OOP
   - Using super class name, need to pass `self`. `SchoolMember.__init__(self, name)`
   - Using `super()` method, don't need to pass `self`. `super().__init__(name)`